Contextual Learning: Integrating Math & CTE to Become Future Ready

 Contextual Learning: Integrating Math & CTE to Become Future Ready is a unique professional learning opportunity for secondary mathematics, business and CTE educators.

-Contextual Learning will provide participants the opportunity to take a contextual approach to teaching the standards of the entry-level courses of Algebra 1 and Geometry at their intended level of rigor and provide authentic, highly engaging application in introductory Career and Technical Education (CTE) courses and generate interest in a variety of pathways.
+Contextual Learning provides participants the opportunity to take a contextual approach to teaching the standards of the entry-level courses of Algebra 1 and Geometry at their intended level of rigor and provide authentic, highly engaging application in introductory Career and Technical Education (CTE) courses and generate interest in a variety of pathways.

 Through implementation of this training, Algebra skills are applied in manufacturing processes, entrepreneurship and design, which can be paired with business, agriculture, or family consumer science courses.
 Geometry skills are contextualized in a construction project, which can be paired with various applied science programs, such as construction or manufacturing.
 Students will be prepared for entry to and success in the next course in the high school math sequence.